Ployhiddles/recommendation-system/README.md

 ---

 ## How it works (high level)
-1. Fetch track metadata + audio features from Spotify
+1. Collect song metadata and audio features from Spotify.
+The dataset used in this project was obtained from Kaggle and contains songs released between 2000 and 2019.
 2. Build a feature vector for the selected track (and/or dataset)
 3. Compute similarity (e.g., cosine similarity / nearest neighbors)
 4. Return the top-N most similar tracks as recommendations